A bigger Skynet constellation will offer increased bandwidth

 Even as the ink dries on the U.K.’s latest military communications satellite contract, Skynet 5D, industry is already corralling its arguments for research and technology funding for a follow-on system, with ambitions to begin work during the 2011-12 period.
 As well as starting to eye the technology for a future series of satcoms building on the success of Skynet 5, industry is also awaiting keynote government pronouncements on space policy.
 These could include interest in an ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Opts For Fourth Skynet 5".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Opts For Fourth Skynet 5".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.